 The goal of this paper is twofold.
 First, a number of recent results will be surveyed which show that there are still significant basic contributions to the considered topics.
-These results include, e.g., the finite element error analysis of algebraic stabilizations, the derivation of the EMAC form of the nonlinear term of the Navier-Stokes equations, the derivation of pressure-robust discretizations, and the progress of using and analyzing weakly divergencefree finite element methods.
-Considerable progress has been achieved also in the construction of stabilized methods for the time-dependent Navier-Stokes equations for which error bounds can be derived where the constant does not explicitly depend on inverse powers of the viscosity.
+These results include, e.g., the finite element error analysis of algebraic stabilizations, the derivation of the EMAC form of the nonlinear term of the Navier-Stokes equations, and the derivation of pressure-robust discretizations.
 Second, open problems in the considered topics are stated, which are important in our opinion.
-These problems are indicated with the symbol >.
+These problems are indicated with the symbol ▶.
 The selection of these problems inevitably reflects our own personal views and it is certainly not complete.
 The sequence of their presentation does not possess any correlation with our personal opinion on their importance.
-The discussions in this paper focus on H^1 -conforming finite element methods, with a few exceptions concerning traditional non-conforming methods for incompressible flow problems.
-Discontinuous Galerkin methods and H(div)-conforming methods will not be covered.